-Of course, they most likely mean the most famous of them, Higashi Chaya.
-But the significantly smaller, yet equally charming Nisha Chaya and Kazue-machi districts are hidden gems in Kanazawa that few know.
+Of course, they most likely mean the most famous, Higashi Chaya.
+But the significantly smaller, yet equally charming Nisha Chaya and Kazue-machi districts are hidden gems of the castle town that few know.

 Along these streets are many still-active tea houses open only in the evening and only to select clientele.
 Occasionally, the lucky visitor can spot a geisha walking to and from their work, or seeing clients off to their taxis.

 So, what can you expect as you visit all three?

 Kanazawa survived the Second World War without a scratch.
 This means the city has retained the layout of the roads and the Edo period architecture that defined the look of feudal Japan.
 Kanazawa’s mysterious tea districts (read: entertainment districts of geisha’s tea houses) rank among the nation’s most photographed areas for just that reason.

 Do you want to enjoy such settings yet avoid the more tourist-crowded areas?
 Nishi Chaya Gai is the recommended destination.
 Though only a single road, this geisha district has maintained its charm.